manoloah/panicbutton_app/panic_button_flutter/README.md

    flutter pub get
    ```

-4. Configure Supabase:
+4. Configure Environment Variables:
-   - Create a new project in Supabase
-   - Copy your Supabase URL and anon key
-   - Create a `.env` file in the root directory with:
+   - Create a `.env` file in the root directory with your Supabase credentials:
      ```
      SUPABASE_URL=your_supabase_url
      SUPABASE_ANON_KEY=your_supabase_anon_key
      ```
+   - IMPORTANT: Never commit this file to version control
+   - For CI/CD environments, set these variables in your build system

-5. Run the app:
+5. Run the app in debug mode:
    ```bash
    flutter run
    ```